boukx/rotations/README.md

 On the lower end of haste, weaving in normal melee hits is a DPS gain as well.

 If x-1:x'ing, you'd ideally like to weave between the back-to-back auto's you occasionally fire.
-As you approach 1:x, I'd gander that weaving becomes a DPS loss _in practice_, as a single deadzone issue could delay you several autos in the fleeting time you're at this high haste.
+As you approach 1:x, weaving becomes a DPS **risk** _in practice_, as a single positioning issue could delay you several autos in the fleeting time you're at this high haste; however in theory it remains a DPS gain until your eWS is somewhere below .3 seconds.

-# 1:x
+## 1:x

 The ultimate chad rotation, you begin 1:xing around the time where your eWS is less than your `GCD - Steady Cast Time`.
 You'll start with 1:2, and if you're lucky maybe make it to 1:3 with some insane haste numbers.

 Only gods among us will ever reach the fated 1:4.

+# But, how

+There is a lot of impractical theorycrafting being discussed here and in [the hunter discord](https://discord.gg/8TVHxRr) right now.  **Thats good.**  We don't expect hunters to be 400iq button mashing machines.
+The point of much of this theory is to be theory.
+As we work more of it out, get better in-game numbers from the beta, and develop more tools, we'll turn the theory into actionable advice to hunters of all level.
+If you're interested in helping with that process or just awaiting some solid advice, join [the discord](https://discord.gg/8TVHxRr).
+We will certainly make sure the best information is available as we get closer to entering the Outlands.

 # Attribution

-This is an ongoing effort within the hunter discord.
+This is an ongoing effort within [the hunter discord](https://discord.gg/8TVHxRr).
 There are countless individuals who have contributed to this theory in passing, as well as supported it via testing on the beta or in other ways.

 In no particular order, thank you Aegaehg and Colton for your help; Kanja for all your amazing [theorycrating and guide work](https://chasseur-bc.jimdofree.com/); Chitzen for translating and your contributions especially regarding exotic rotations; and Diziet for both your theory work and the indescribably useful visualization tool you wrote.